SQL Cheat Sheet

 SQL is a domain-specific language used for database and stream management.

 SQL (originally SEQUEL) was developed in the 1970's by Raymond Boyce and Donald Chamberlin, and has become one of the (if not the) most popular database DSLs in use.
 The open-source database implementation, MySQL, is available in both free and paid editions:

 Using SQL (Structured Query Language)

 So your project has a database, how exciting.
 Not at all, actually; any developer knows that most of the consumer facing products use one.
-And chances are you're using a relational database, where the data is organized into tables of entities, or a NoSQL database, where data is organized into key-value stores, document stores, column-oriented databases, or graph databases.
+And chances are you're using either a relational database, where the data is organized into tables of entities, or a NoSQL database, where data is organized into key-value stores, document stores, column-oriented databases, or graph databases.
 In microservices applications, you're probably using both, so it's useful to know how to use both SQL and NoSQL.

 To communicate to a relational database, you'll use the structured query language, SQL.
 SQL is a great language, designed to manage complex queries in a declarative form.
 When writing SQL, you will focus on the data you want to fetch, rather than how you want to fetch it.
 The commands in SQL are called queries and there are two main types of basic SQL queries:

 - Data definition queries - the statements that define the structure of your database, create tables, specify their keys, indexes, and so on